SaraGurungLABS01/Blitz_2/README.md

 3) Select "Change instance settings."
 4) Choose your desired instance type to initiate the upgrade process.

-## Expected result after the upgrade
+## Final result after the upgrade

-Following the upgrade to the t2.xlarge instance type, it is anticipated that the server will effectively manage 100% of the anticipated traffic without encountering errors.
+Following the upgrade to the t2.xlarge instance type, the server was successful and effectively managed 100% of the anticipated traffic without encountering errors.
 This upgrade equips the application to confidently handle the expected load, ensuring a seamless user experience.